kubernetes/community/contributors/design-proposals/local-storage-overview.md

               storage: 1Gi
     ```

+4. The scheduler identifies nodes for each pod that can satisfy all the existing predicates.
+5. The nodes list is further filtered by looking at the PVC's StorageClass `topologyKey`, and checking if there are enough available PVs that have the same `topologyKey` value as the node.
+In the case of local PVs, it checks that there are enough PVs with the same `kubernetes.io/hostname` value as the node.
+6. The scheduler chooses a node for the pod based on a ranking algorithm.
-4. The scheduler identifies nodes for each pod that can satisfy cpu, memory, storage requirements and also contains available local PVs to satisfy the pod's PVC claims.
-It then binds the pod’s PVCs to specific PVs on the node and then binds the pod to the node.
+7. Once the pod is assigned to a node, then the pod’s local PVCs get bound to specific local PVs on the node.
     ```
     $ kubectl get pvc
     NAME            STATUS VOLUME     CAPACITY ACCESSMODES … NODE